zowe/docs-site/docs/extend/extend-apiml/api-mediation-onboard-an-existing-java-rest-api-service_plain-java-enabler.md

 ### REST service identification

-The following snippet describes the service identification properties:
+The following snippet is an example of the service identification properties.

+**Example:**

 ```
 serviceId: hellospring
 title: Hello Spring REST API